gururaj-s/randrowswap/README.md

 	    --> Gmean value for ALL benchmarks
             $ ./getdata.pl -s ADDED_IPC -w all78 -n 0 -gmean -d ../output/8c_2ch_baseline/ ../output/8c_2ch_rrs/

-	    -- These numbers should be reflective of Figure 6 -- Performance Numbers (deviations of ~1% possible due to different random number generator seed i.e. time)
+	    -- These numbers should be reflective of Figure 6 -- Performance Numbers.

 ### Trace Format
 Our simulator uses traces of L2-Cache Misses (memory accesses filtered through the L1 and L2 cache).
+The trace file is a `.gz` file generated using `gzwrite()` to a `gzFile*` and read using `gzgets()`.

-Each line in our trace has the following format and has information regarding one L2-Cache Miss:
+Each entry in our trace has the following format and has information regarding one L2-Cache Miss:
 `< num_nonmem_ops, R/W, Address, DontCare1-4byte, DontCare2-4byte>`.
 We describe these fields below:

    - **num_nonmem_ops**: This is a 4-byte int storing the number of instructions between the current and previous L2-miss.
 This is useful in IPC calculation.
    - **R/W**: This is a 1-byte char that encodes whether the L2-miss is a read request ('R') to L3, or a write-back request to L3 ('W').
-   - **Address:** This is am 8-byte long long int, that stores the 64-byte line-address accessed (virtual address).
+   - **Address:** This is am 8-byte long long int, that stores the 64-byte cacheline's address accessed (virtual address).
    - **DontCare1-4byte**, **DontCare2-4byte**: These fields are ignored by the simulator (can be 0s in the trace).

 #### Information on Trace Generation